nicktyranov/surveyGenerator/README.md

 ### 📌 Description

-"Survey Constructor" is a web application that allows users to create surveys, vote, and view the results in chart format.
+Survey Constructor is a full-stack web application that enables authenticated users to create custom surveys, submit votes, and view real-time results with interactive charts.

 The project is built using Node.js, Express.js, and MongoDB, with a server-side rendering interface using Handlebars.